brson/stdx/README.md

 `stdx` contains some of the most important crates in Rust.
 I mean it.
 If Rust had a more expansive standard library, many of the `stdx` crates would be in it.
-These are core ecosystem crates that all Rusticians should be aware of.
+These are core elements of the crates ecosystem that all Rusticians should be aware of.

 [crates.io]: https://www.crates.io